 London street markets provide a very different way to spend a day exploring, meeting the locals and hopefully finding a few bargains along the way.

-Visitor Tip: Consider a walking tour with qualified guide to find some of London's hidden gems.
+Visitor Tip: Consider a walking tour with a qualified guide to find some of London's hidden gems.

 Beauty, nature and wildlife are not what most London visitors expect, but the Royal Parks with over 5,000 acres of beautiful green space provide a great place to relax in the heart of the capital.